4 Common Obstacles to Making a Useful Budget — and How You Can Beat Them

 Getting paid biweekly can throw off your budget when you come across a three-paycheck month.
 “That magical third paycheck usually means that something is going to be wonky elsewhere,” Rapley says.
 “It means you might not get paid until the middle of the month the following month.”

-Todd suggests pretending you only get 24 paychecks so the occasional bonus paycheck doesn’t throw you off.
+Todd suggests pretending you get only 24 paychecks so the occasional bonus paycheck doesn’t throw you off.
 She advises her clients to “identify the month the third paycheck hits and try to save that entire paycheck or devote it to paying down debt.”

 If you have extra money in your checking account, that wonky third paycheck may not faze you at all.
 Karabaic suggests building up a buffer of about one month of expenses and leaving it in your checking account.